 Safer alternatives to Adderall include a list of natural brain supplements that can all help improve concentration, focus, mental energy, and cognitive function.

-Alpha GPC is a choline compound that has been researched to help with mental performance in different capacities.
+Alpha GPC is a choline compound (similar to CDP Choline) that has been researched to help with mental performance in different capacities.
 Choline is a precursor to the neurotransmitter acetylcholine which is responsible for several chemical messages sent within the brain.
 Alpha GPC assists in delivering choline to the brain along with increasing acetylcholine production.

 Acetylcholine then supports many aspects of working memory including enhancing memory, concentration, information processing, and reaction speed.
 One of the biggest perks of using this choline form is its bioavailability.
 It easily crosses the blood-brain barrier allowing it to get right to work in the brain and become readily absorbed into the bloodstream.